StatCan/tass-ssat/examples/demo/README.md

 #### Running this DEMO

-To execute this demo use the following command from your working directory replacing the '<>' with the appropriate values: `python -m tass.base -f <path/to/file>/simple_demo.json -b <browser>`
+To execute this demo use the following command from your working directory replacing the '<>' with the appropriate values: `python -m tass.base --file/-f <path/to/file>/simple_demo.json --browser/-b <browser>`